Cleaner air comes at a price under New York measure

 Along came the bill this year sponsored by Cahill and Sen. Kevin Parker, D-Brooklyn, which creates the funding mechanism for advancing the emission goals.

-Pokalsky said he is pleased the new legislation is throwing a spotlight on "just how broad-based these costs are going to be and how big they are going to be."
+Pokalsky said he is pleased the new legislation is throwing a spotlight on "just how broad-based these cost are going to be and how big they are going to be."

 "Having said that, I don't think the state is ready for another $15 billion in new taxes this year," he added.